ESMValGroup/ESMValTool/doc/sphinx/source/preface/architecture.rst

 Variable derivation
 -------------------
-* variable derivation (in the case on non CMOR-standard variables, most likely associated with observational datasets) is performed automatically before running the preprocessor;
+* variable derivation (in the case of non CMOR-standard variables, most likely associated with observational datasets) is performed automatically before running the preprocessor;
 * if the variable definitions are already in the database then the user will just have to specify the variableto be derived in the diagnostics/variable section (as any other standard variable, just